The Ultimate Guide to Credit Cards

 • $200 online cash rewards bonus after you make at least $1,000 in purchases in the first 90 days of account opening.

-• Earn 3% cash back in the category of your choice - now with expanded categories, automatic 2% at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases) and unlimited 1% on all other purchases.
+• Earn 3% cash back in the category of your choice, automatic 2% at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases) and unlimited 1% on all other purchases.

-• If you're a Preferred Rewards member, you can earn 25%-75% more cash back on every purchase.
+• If you're a Bank of America Preferred Rewards® member, you can earn 25%-75% more cash back on every purchase.
 That means you could earn 3.75%-5.25% cash back on purchases in your choice category.

-• 0% Introductory APR for 15 billing cycles for purchases, and for any balance transfers made in the first 60 days.
-After the intro APR offer ends, 18.24% - 28.24% Variable APR will apply.
-A 3% fee applies to all balance transfers.
+• 0% Intro APR for 15 billing cycles for purchases, and for any balance transfers made in the first 60 days.
+After the Intro APR offer ends, a Variable APR that’s currently 18.24% - 28.24% will apply.
+A 3% Intro balance transfer fee will apply for the first 60 days your account is open.
+After the Intro balance transfer fee offer ends, the fee for future balance transfers is 4%.

 • Contactless Cards - The security of a chip card, with the convenience of a tap.